Bachelor’s Degree Programme in Sustainable Construction Technology

 Assessment criteria: level 5 (assessment scale 1–5)

-The student masters the methods of 2d geometry and 2d vectors and is able to analyse mathematical tasks in engineering without problems.
+The student masters the basic skills of mathematics and is also able to apply them in engineering tasks.

 Enrollment